 Start by selecting the keywords you want to track.

 If you’re not sure which keywords you should be tracking, this resource will give you some ideas.

 Step 2: Keep an eye on your social listening projects

 Once you’ve set up your social listening projects, keep an eye on the data you collect.
-Brand24 has a super useful summary tab in the dashboard that displays important aspects of your data at a glance.
+Brand24 has a useful summary tab in the dashboard that displays important aspects of your data at a glance.

-You can personalize notifications to let you know when there is a sudden increase in results for your company or for particular types of results (such as negative or positive results, or for specific #hashtags, etc).
+Personalize notifications to let you know when there is a sudden increase in results for your company or for particular types of results (such as negative or positive results, or for specific #hashtags, etc).

 Brand24 also includes a variety of filters you can use to separate mentions according to relevance.
 And PDF analysis reports help you understand the data.
 Here are some tips to help you get the most out of your social media monitoring tool.

 These features are all available in the free trial.
 Set up a social listening project now and find out what your customers are saying about you.
 Has your company really been providing good customer service in retail?